SteveDunn/Vogen/README.md

 public partial class LegalEntityName { }
 ```

-The main goal of Vogen is to **ensure the validity of your Value Objects**, the code analyser helps you to avoid mistakes which
+The main goal of Vogen is to **ensure the validity of your value objects**, the code analyser helps you to avoid mistakes which
-might leave you with uninitialized Value Objects in your domain.
+might leave you with uninitialized value objects in your domain.

 It does this by **adding new constraints in the form of new C# compilation errors**.
 There are a few ways you could end up
-with uninitialized Value Objects.
+with uninitialized value objects.
 One way is by giving your type constructors.
 Providing your own constructors
 could mean that you forget to set a value, so **Vogen doesn't allow you to have user defined constructors**:

 ```csharp